berkgonencc/WebAppProjects/README.md

 # Projects
 ## 1) MiniShop Project:
-*Generic Repository Design Pattern is used in this project* *Built with EntityFrameworkCore*
+*- Generic Repository Design Pattern is used in this project* *- Built with EntityFrameworkCore*